mpoitrasgmail/appdirectdemo/README.md

 The test instance on AppDirect.com  (https://mathieupoitras-test.byappdirect.com, product Demo) does not send event urls or authentication headers.
 Thus the Ping And Integration tests fail at this time (I had them working, but then As I implemented more according to documentation, they failed).
 Running the application with no Spring profile (default) and executing actual valid calls from AppDirect.com should be successful but could not be tested.

+Error handling is relatively minimal and better error response should be provided.
+There is no actual application with a UI and a MVC pattern or otherwise.
+I preferred to focus on the integration requested.
+Security best practices are not necessarily followed (the secrets are stored in the properties file).
+I have redacted them in source control, but this is not optimal.